Tobenna-Etiaba/osTicket-Setup/README.md

 <img width="494" alt="Screenshot 2025-02-03 at 21 28 03" src="https://github.com/user-attachments/assets/32fbd601-717b-495e-8afe-90f438f8749d" />

-- Most of the things in the osTicket setup folder had been installed however some somethings needed to be done before everything could be installed.
-I first opened IIS as an administrator in order to register PHP.
+- Most of the things in the osTicket setup folder had been installed however some somethings needed to be done before everything could be installed, one of them involved registering PHP, which I did via IIS as an administrator.
 <img width="747" alt="Screenshot 2025-02-03 at 21 29 51" src="https://github.com/user-attachments/assets/6f2ce7db-95c2-4b51-a4c7-527320e814d4" />

 <img width="1279" alt="Screenshot 2025-02-03 at 21 30 42" src="https://github.com/user-attachments/assets/7f32965a-24fc-42cd-a366-45228cd693bd" />

 <img width="1099" alt="Screenshot 2025-02-04 at 03 27 44" src="https://github.com/user-attachments/assets/a2f8771a-8fe1-4875-b209-a9ae4deb9687" />

-- This was followed up by me extracting the osTicket zip folder and from that folder there was another within called upload which was then cut and pasted to c:\inetpub\wwwroot and renamed to osTicket
+- I followed up by extracting the osTicket zip folder and from that folder there was another within called upload which was then cut and pasted to c:\inetpub\wwwroot and renamed to osTicket.
 <img width="749" alt="Screenshot 2025-02-03 at 21 34 53" src="https://github.com/user-attachments/assets/eab9f4f7-9513-4a23-aae2-03e2ddc88b35" />

 <img width="641" alt="Screenshot 2025-02-03 at 21 35 04" src="https://github.com/user-attachments/assets/65316118-567b-4138-bcad-b90a4769a4c8" />